 Setup and Place the Mixing Valves

-Just to give you a hint, the valve that brings hot water on the left side.
-And the valve that brings on the cold water is on the right side.
+To give you a hint, the valve that brings hot water on the left side.
+And the pipe that brings on the cold water is on the right side.

 Thread the Trim on the Mixing Valve

 The second last step is to thread the mixing valve.
 While you'll be mounting this one, make sure that the handle is stood parallel to the wall.
-Usually, most of the faucets these days comes with an easy-to-snap and fit feature.
-So, this step wouldn’t be so tough, even f you’re new to this.
+Usually, most of the faucets these days comes with an easy-to-snap and desirable feature.
+So, this step wouldn’t be so tight, even f you’re new to this.

 Setup the Drain Rod and You’re Done